gpanders/vim-oldfiles/README.md

 Copy the `plugin` and `doc` directories into your Vim runtime folder (`$HOME/.vim` on macOS/Unix, `$HOME/vimfiles` on Windows) and run `:helptags ALL` to generate help tags.
-Use `:help recentf` to view the help docs.
+Use `:help :Oldfiles` to view the help docs.

 ### Pathogen